efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/3_create_3_screen_app.md

 Let's add a focus management improvement, prompt:

 ```
-I want to trap focus on each row, such that when I am at the end of a row, when I press "right", the focus should NOT go down to the next row.
+Let's update our focus management rules, I want to trap focus on each row such that when I am at the end of a row, when I press "right", the focus should NOT go down to the next row.
 ```

 _This should import TvFocusGuideView (if it's not already included - and you may have to "npm install" again) and implement the trapFocusLeft and trapFocusRight props._